Yame Single-Cultivar Matcha Set (4x20g)

 Why we made this

-Most matcha is blended to create a consistent flavor.
+Most matcha is blended to create a consistent flavour.
 We created this limited release set to let you experience matcha differently.

 By tasting four single cultivars side by side, you get to experience how each cultivar expresses its own character.